 a.
 One alternative is to strengthen current policy, particularly by improving the flexibility of plans and the endurance of forces and their related command, control and intelligence.
 Under such a policy, an assured capability to destroy industrial targets of value to the Soviet Union would remain the backbone of deterrence, and would receive emphasis in declaratory policy.
-However, the goal of "impeding recovery" would be redefined to focus [2 lines not declassified] The forces and related C3I to accomplish this mission should be given additional endurance over time so that attacks on industrial targets can be withheld so long as substantial U.S. industrial value remains undamaged.
+However, the goal of "impeding recovery" would be redefined to focus

+3.3(b)(5) forces and related C'I to accomplish this mission should be given additional endurance over time so that attacks on industrial targets can be withheld so long as substantial U.S. industrial value remains undamaged.
 Added emphasis would be given both in planning and declaratory policy to a more effective means of targeting Soviet conventional forces and command and control as a supplement to assured destruction of industry.
-Counterforce objectives would deemphasize damage limiting and focus targeting on preventing the [Page 480] emergence of marked asymmetries in US and Soviet capabilities that could be exploited by the Soviet Union to coerce us or our allies following a nuclear attack; or which, if perceived as an advantage by the Soviets, could affect crisis bargaining short of nuclear war.
+Counterforce objectives would deemphasize damage limiting and focus targeting on preventing the emergence of marked asymmetries in US and Soviet capabilities that could be exploited by the Soviet Union to coerce us or our allies following a nuclear attack; or which, if perceived as an advantage by the Soviets, could affect crisis bargaining short of nuclear war.
 This policy would also retain non-SIOP options, but strengthen the procedures to integrate non-SIOP nuclear options with other military and political measures.
 This policy would involve alteration of current targeting plans and declaratory policy in order to take into account what we know of Soviet views of nuclear strategy, in particular their sensitivities to losing control over their society, and the deterrent effect that we might achieve by planning to attempt to deny the Soviet Union a war winning capability.
 Some believe such changes to current policy represent the minimum necessary to strengthen deterrence in light of what we know of Soviet objectives and their growing military power.
 Others believe that changes to current policy are not necessary to strengthen deterrence and would be provocative and costly.

 b.
 A further departure from current policy would be to focus both employment and declaratory policy more heavily on denying the Soviets any confidence of achieving a favorable war outcome.
-A high priority effort would have to be put on developing greater endurance and on improved targeting of [less than 1 line not declassified] New capabilities would be required to support such a targeting policy, particularly more survivable C3I.
-Countervalue targeting would (as in a.) focus on Soviet [1 line not declassified]
+A high priority effort would have to be put on developing greater endurance and on improved targeting of